diogoferreira9/world-meter/README.md

 ## Technical Details

-Programming Language: Java
+Programming Language: Java.
-Environment: Console-based application
+Environment: Console-based application.
 Data Structures: Utilizes lists, sets, and maps for efficient data management.

 ## Conclusion

 This World Meter project showcases the capability to process and analyze complex geographical and demographic data.
 It serves as a valuable tool for anyone interested in data analysis, providing a robust foundation for further development and enhancement.

-Enjoy exploring the world of data with World Meter!
+## Enjoy exploring the world of data with World Meter!